Fiona Sinnott's house

 This was the last time she was seen in public.

-According to Carroll, he walked her home, slept on the couch for the night, and then left the following morning.
+Carroll said that he walked her home, slept on the couch for the night, and then left the following morning.

-In 2005, seven years after Sinnott went missing, the Irish authorities officially announced that they were treating her case as a murder investigation.
+In 2005, seven years after Sinnott went missing, the authorities officially announced that they were treating her case as a murder investigation.

-On the 25th anniversary of her disappearance, Sinnott's family publicly expressed doubt about her ex-boyfriend's claim that he had been invited to spend the night at the cottage.
 Carroll said that he slept on a couch in the living room.
 However, according to Sinnott's family, the couch in question was only three feet long.
-Furthermore, there was a spare bed in the house.
+Furthermore, there was a spare bed available in the house.

-Below, you will find the address and the GPS coordinates for this location.
+The address and the GPS coordinates for this location are as follows:

 GPS coordinates